Albert0i/node-docker/NFUD.md

 ![Notes from Underground](img/Notes_from_Underground.jpg)

 ## I. Introduction
-**IT** is bizarre not to consider moving your websites to [Docker](https://www.docker.com/products/docker-desktop/) environment in 2022.
-While reducing hardware and software cost is one gain, another gain is [*scalability*](https://en.wikipedia.org/wiki/Scalability), the pain is to learn a new set of CLI Commands and how to write `Dockerfile`,  `docker-compose.yml` and, optionally, `Makefile`.
+<span style="color:white;background:black;font-size:36px;bold:true">IT</span> is bizarre not to consider moving your websites to [Docker](https://www.docker.com/products/docker-desktop/) environment in 2022.
+While reducing hardware and software cost is one gain, another gain is [*scalability*](https://en.wikipedia.org/wiki/Scalability); the pain is to learn a new set of CLI Commands and  write `Dockerfile`,  `docker-compose.yml` and *optionally* `Makefile`.
 It's always easy to get started but difficult to become an expert.
-The only way is by step by step learning and by applying it to more and more projects, there is no quick way to success.
+The only way is by step by step learning and applying it to more and more projects, there is no quick way to success.

 ## II.
 Architecture
+ When one starts to create a website, it is not uncommon to confront with multiple environments, ie: development, staging and production...
 [Rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) states that two instances of similar code do not require refactoring, but when similar code is used three times, it should be extracted into a new procedure.

-When one starts to write a website, it is not uncommon to confront with multiple environments, ie: development, staging and production.
+ Using multiple docker-compose.yml files enables you to customize a application for different environments or different workflows<sup>[[2]](https://docs.docker.com/compose/extends/)</sup>:

+ > By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
+By convention, the docker-compose.yml contains your base configuration.
+The override file, as its name implies, can contain configuration overrides for existing services or entirely new services.

+ > f a service is defined in both files, Compose merges the configurations using the rules described in Adding and overriding configuration.

+ > To use multiple override files, or an override file with a different name, you can use the -f option to specify the list of files.
+Compose merges files in the order they’re specified on the command line.
+See the docker-compose command reference for more information about using -f.

+### docker-compose.yml
 ```yml
 version: "3"
 services: